-Use Indopacificimages’ Guide to diving Tofo in Southern Mozambique to help you plan your trip to this quite special location on the south-east coast of Africa.
-Praia Do Tofo (Tofo Beach…) is located around a very picturesque curved beach, some 16 km from the provincial capital of Inhambane, and has an excellent combination of rich, vibrant reefs and the opportunity for incredible encounters with manta rays and whale sharks.
+Diving Tofo in Southern Mozambique… Praia Do Tofo (Tofo Beach…) is really quite a special place.
+Located some 16 km from the provincial capital of Inhambane, it has an excellent combination of rich, vibrant reefs and the opportunity for incredible encounters with manta rays and whale sharks.

-Tofo owes its amazing biodiversity to its location at the southern end of the 1600 km long Mozambique Channel, between the east coast of Mozambique and the large island of Madagascar.
+Tofo owes its amazing biodiversity to its location at the southern end of the 1600 km long Mozambique Channel.

-Founded in Tofo, back in 2008, by Simon Pierce and Andrea Marshall in 2008 MMF has grown significantly each year.
-It now plays a major role in the understanding and conservation of whale sharks, manta rays and other creatures such as the small-eye stingray.
-MMF staff conduct briefings on different aspects of their work three evenings each week which are great ways to understand a lot more about these special creatures!
+To the point that it now plays a major role in the understanding and conservation of whale sharks, manta rays and other creatures such as the small-eye stingray.
+MMF staff in Tofo conduct briefings on different aspects of their work three evenings each week.
+Which are great ways to understand a lot more about these special creatures!

 Tofo itself is a laid-back place, with has an assortment of restaurants and local watering holes that make for some pleasant evenings after the days diving is done.
 Check out the Need to Know: Tofo and Need to Know: Diving Tofo pages for more information.

 On the southeastern seaboard of Africa, Mother Nature has conspired to create almost the perfect underwater biological storm.

 East of Tofo major oceanic currents converge and create huge quantities of zooplankton, the life source of megafauna – Read more

 What is special about diving Tofo is the number of manta rays in the general area.
 With about 750 individuals identified.